 satisfy any applicable law, regulation, subpoena/court order, legal process or other government request;

-enforce our Terms of Service, including the investigation of potential violations thereof;
+enforce our Services Agreement including the investigation of potential violations thereof;

 investigate and defend ourselves against any third-party claims or allegations;

 protect against harm to the rights, property or safety of OpenComp, our users or the public as required or permitted by law; and

 detect, prevent or otherwise address criminal (including fraud), security or technical issues.